Writings of Eusebius

 by Eusebius of Caesarea

 Eusebius of Caesarea’s History of the Church (Historia Ecclesiastica) is the earliest surviving account of Christianity’s growth from a persecuted sect to an empire-wide faith.
 Written in the early fourth century, this monumental work draws from scripture, state records, personal letters, and now-lost sources to capture the church’s first three hundred years.
+This translation was prepared through an AI-assisted process, combining digital tools with traditional editorial work.

 • The Proof of the Gospel: Demonstratio Evangelica